Optimizing IoT Energy Efficiency on Edge (EEE): a Cross-layer Design in a Cognitive Mesh Network: Related Works

-In the current 4G/LTE orthogonal frequency division multiple access (OFDMA) cellular systems, there are research works studying the EE optimization problem by jointly considering power control and subcarrier allocations for both downlink and uplink transmissions, respectively \cite{cheung2013achieving,xiong2016energy,aijaz2014energy,he2014leakage,zarakovitis2016maximizing}.
-Cheung \emph{et al.} \cite{cheung2013achieving} focused on the multi-relay assisted OFDMA downlink cellular networks and studied the EE maximization problem by formulating EE as the ratio of total network throughput to total power consumption at the BS.
-The Dinkelbach’s method was then applied to iteratively solve the optimization problem.
-Xiong \emph{et al.} also targeted on the same wireless setting but investigated the EE maximization constrained on users' proportional rate fairness \cite{xiong2016energy}.
-However, both papers modeled the EE in the ``sum-to-sum'' form and used the infrastructure's power consumption as the metric, which lacks emphasis on EE provisioning w.r.t. each individual user.
-Although Aijaz \emph{et al.} considered throughput and power consumption both with regard to end users \cite{aijaz2014energy} in the uplink OFDMA cellular systems, they still applied the conventional form of EE metric.
-Unfortunately, when it comes to modeling network EE as the weighted sum of each user's EE, the objective is nonconvex and the problem becomes complicated.
-Recent works \cite{he2014leakage,zarakovitis2016maximizing} are nonetheless exceptions.
-Zarakovitis \emph{et al.} \cite{zarakovitis2016maximizing} studied the energy efficient design in downlink OFDMA cellular systems by optimizing the EE in weighted sum-of-ratios.
+The well-recognized EE design model is to maximize energy efficiency (defined as the ratio of rate to power consumption) under wireless resource constraints \cite{zappone2015energy}.
+For instance, in an OFDM-based radio access network, there are many related works to optimize EE by jointly considering power control and subcarrier allocation \cite{cheung2013achieving,xiong2016energy,he2014leakage,zarakovitis2016maximizing}.
+Cheung \emph{et al.} \cite{cheung2013achieving} focused on a multi-relay assisted OFDM cellular network and studied the EE maximization problem by formulating EE as the ratio of total network throughput to total power consumption at a BS.
+Xiong \emph{et al.} also targeted at the same wireless setting but investigated the EE maximization constrained on users' proportional rate fairness \cite{xiong2016energy}.
+However, these papers and their related ones bear two major shortcomings: (i) they modeled the network EE in a ``sum-to-sum'' form (instead of the ``sum-of-ratios'' form) which fails to capture each device's EE; (ii) they used the infrastructure's power consumption in calculating EE, which lacks emphasis on the battery-powered end devices.
+Unfortunately, there is a lack of study when it comes to addressing these two issues.
+Recent works \cite{he2014leakage,zarakovitis2016maximizing} nonetheless have some merits along this line.
+Zarakovitis \emph{et al.} \cite{zarakovitis2016maximizing} studied the EE design in a downlink OFDM cellular system by characterizing EE in weighted sum-of-ratios.
 They applied the Maclaurin series expansion to transform the objective into a tractable form and then solved it in polynomial time.
-He \emph{et al.} \cite{he2014leakage} focused on the multi-cell downlink cellular systems with the coordinated beamforming.
-The authors introduced auxiliary variables to transform the weighted sum-of-ratios objective into a parametric subtractive form, which afterwards became easier to address.
-However, these works still employed the infrastructure's rather than end user's power consumption in the EE characterization.
+He \emph{et al.} \cite{he2014leakage} focused on a multi-cell downlink OFDM cellular system with coordinated beamforming.
+They introduced auxiliary variables to transform the weighted sum-of-ratios objective into a parametric subtractive form, which afterwards became easier to address.
+These works adopted the ``sum-of-ratios'' to define the EE objective but still employed the infrastructure's rather than the device's power consumption.